 Although she’s just a little girl, Charlie's big enough to take the lead to track down the runaway gingerbread man who has made a quick getaway from the oven!

-The book includes a gingerbread cookie recipe created by Michelle Gayer, the critically-acclaimed and award-winning pastry chef, founder of the Salty Tart bakery, and five-time nominee for the highest food industry honor - the prestigious James Beard Award.
+This new take on the old classic includes a gingerbread cookie recipe created by Michelle Gayer, a five-time nominee for the highest food industry honor, the James Beard Award.

 About the Author/Illustrator

-In 2018, I was awarded a McKnight Foundation funded Metropolitan Regional Arts Council Next Step Fund grant to reach new communities and markets in support of current and future children's book projects.
+I'm a 2018 & 2021 award recipient of the McKnight Foundation funded Metropolitan Regional Arts Council Next Step Fund grant in support of my work as a children's book author/illustrator.

 Beyond children’s literature, I have created community artwork for the Black Lives Matter street mural and Metro Transit buses and shelters in Minneapolis; and produced a virtual story time video series for the Ramsey County Library.

 In 2020, I was included in the list of 10 of Minneapolis’ Most Innovative Black Entrepreneurs and Makers by Meet Minneapolis.